pfsense/docs/source/vpn/openvpn/connecting-openvpn-sites-with-conflicting-ip-subnets.rst

   IPv4 Remote networks: <IP range(s) at Site 0> eg 10.1.1.0/24

 If Site 0 has multiple IP ranges then specify them all in IPv4 Remote networks, comma separated.
-After saving, copy the key (“2048 bit OpenVPN static key”) that was generated to the other end (see below)
+After saving, copy the key ("2048 bit OpenVPN static key") that was generated to the other end (see below)

 1:1 NAT
 ^^^^^^^